Rule # 25 : There is Evil in the world

 Rule # 51: Somethings are worth dying for..

-Because of them I never had to take up arms to to defend our country.
-Because of them I have lived my entire life without fearing the loss of my life or freedom because I believed something different than someone thought I should.
-My freedoms came cheaply to me because my parents and grand parents paid so dearly.
+Their principles mattered.
+They cared deeply about the liberties and values of this country—and were willing to die to protect them.
+Because of their courage, I never had to take up arms to defend our country.
+Because of them, I have lived my entire life without fearing for my life or my freedom simply for believing something different than someone else.
+My freedoms came cheaply because my parents and grandparents paid so dearly.

 Sometimes it does matter.